Wayne Pisani heads the regulatory and compliance practice within Grant Thornton and leads the financial services tax and regulatory team.

-Wayne is a published author and an active thought leader in the financial technology space, making regular contributions at fintech conferences, and has a passion for the security and technological aspects of distributed ledger technology.
+Wayne is a published author and an experienced and passionate digital finance specialist embracing the mantra to pursue “development that meets the needs of the present without compromising the ability of future generations to meet their own needs”.
+He is an active thought leader in the financial technology space, proactively exploring digitalisation opportunities to transition to more sustainable finance, aspiring for net zero and a more sustainable way of living.
+He is a lecturer with a number of institutes and the University of Malta, makes regular contributions at fintech conferences, and has a passion for the security and technological aspects of distributed ledger technology, sustainable development and the collaborative economy.
 He is also a joint contributing author to "European Competition Laws: A Guide to the EC and its Member States, the leading legal compendium with respect to Competition law in Europe", published by Lexis Nexis and revised annually.

 - Advanced Diploma in International Taxation - Chartered Institute of Taxation